 RECURRING AND MAINTENANCE FEE AS FROM 2ND YEAR

-- Provision of registered office
+- Provision of registered office and agent

 - Payment of annual government fee